-Transparency is fundamental for generating confidence and credibility, both in the markets and in investors, as well as in the workforce and in the other Stakeholders.
-The Company undertakes to:
+Transparency is one of the hallmarks of the Company's identity and one of the fundamental goals of its communication strategy, and it is fundamental for generating confidence and credibility, both in the markets and in investors, as well as in Iberdrola's people and in the other Stakeholders.

+In relation to transparency, the Company undertakes to:

-- a) disseminate truthful, sufficient, useful and reliable information regarding the significant activities of the Group's companies and of the foundations linked thereto; - b) encourage transparency, assuming a commitment to annually prepare and publish financial and non-financial information regarding its activities, following generally accepted methodologies and submitting the information to independent external verification with respect to the latter; and - c) facilitate complete and truthful information regarding the taxes that Group companies pay in the countries and territories in which they operate.
+- a) disseminate truthful, sufficient, relevant, complete, clear, reliable and useful information regarding the significant activities of the Group's companies and of the foundations linked thereto; - b) encourage transparency, assuming a commitment to annually prepare and publish financial and non-financial information regarding its activities, following generally accepted methodologies and submitting the information to independent external verification with respect to the latter; and - c) facilitate complete and truthful information regarding the taxes that Group companies pay in the countries and territories in which they operate.